David Miller (sociologist): Spinwatch and other websites

-At the University of Bristol
+Comments while at the University of Bristol

 Comments about Zionists and Israel in 2019 and 2020

+In 2019, Miller said that Israel was supporting interfaith events involving Muslims and Jews as a trojan horse to increase the acceptance of Zionism in the Muslim community.
+As an example, Miller mentioned a gathering of Muslims and Jews at the East London Mosque.

-Sabrina Miller, who was the Campaigns Officer of Bristol's Jewish student society (JSoc), and who campaigned to have David Miller sacked from Bristol University, wrote a number of articles about Miller.
+Sabrina Miller, who was the Campaigns Officer of Bristol's Jewish student society (JSoc), and who had campaigned to have David Miller sacked from Bristol University, wrote a number of articles about Miller.
 According to Sabrina Miller, in 2019 JSoc made a complaint to Bristol University about Miller's "Harms of the Powerful" lecture module.
 Miller used a PowerPoint slide during one lecture, which he had created in 2013, aiming to demonstrate the existence of a Zionist network in Britain.
-In September 2019, The Telegraph wrote that "while there is no suggestion of anti-Semitism," Miller's lecture had reminded students of "anti-Semitic language, tropes and conspiracy theories".
-Dave Rich said that individuals included had either changed posts or died in the intervening period.
-Miller said "I don't teach conspiracy theories of any sort" that it is "simply a matter of fact" that "parts of the Zionist movement are involved in funding Islamophobia."
-The complaint was rejected by the university because it did not contain any material that was hostile to Jews and therefore could not be considered as antisemitic.
+In September 2019, The Telegraph wrote that "while there is no suggestion of anti-Semitism", Miller's lecture had reminded students of "anti-Semitic language, tropes and conspiracy theories".
+Dave Rich said that individuals listed on the slide had either changed posts or died in the intervening period.
+Miller said "I don't teach conspiracy theories of any sort" and that it is "simply a matter of fact" that "parts of the Zionist movement are involved in funding Islamophobia."
+The complaint by JSoc was rejected by the university because Miller's lecture did not contain any material that was hostile to Jews and therefore could not be considered as antisemitic.

-On 20 May 2020, Miller was suspended as a member of the Labour Party, and resigned the following month, after accusing Labour leader Keir Starmer of taking money from "the Zionist movement."
+On 20 May 2020, Miller was suspended as a member of the Labour Party, and resigned the following month, after accusing Labour leader Keir Starmer of taking money from "the Zionist movement".
 That month, Miller said the "targeted harassment" of him and other socialist members confirmed "the degree of influence that Zionist advocates and lobbyists for Israel have over disciplinary processes and Party policy."
-In 2019, Miller said that Israel was supporting interfaith events involving Muslims and Jews as a trojan horse to increase the acceptance of Zionism in the Muslim community.
-As an example, Miller mentioned a gathering of Muslims and Jews at the East London Mosque.

 In an online public forum on 29 July 2020, Miller said: "The Zionist movement, and the Israeli government, are the enemy of the left, the enemy of world peace, and they must be directly targeted."

 Comments about Jewish students, Israel, and Zionism in 2021

 Jewish students

 Bristol University's Jewish Society (JSoc) said their members had been abused after being singled out as "part of the UJS which is a direct member of the World Zionist Organization."
-According to Sabrina Miller, around the same time, in an interview with the anti-Zionist blog Electronic Intifada, Miller claimed the university's JSoc and the Union of Jewish Students (UJS), with which it is affiliated, had created a "charade of false antisemitism allegations."
+According to Sabrina Miller, around the same time, in an interview with the anti-Zionist publication Electronic Intifada, Miller said the university's JSoc and the Union of Jewish Students (UJS), with which it is affiliated, had created a "charade of false antisemitism allegations."

 In a statement, Bristol University said it did "not endorse the comments made by Professor David Miller about our Jewish students," and that "we must balance the rights and often wide-ranging views of students and staff with institutional policies and national law concerning academic freedom and freedom of speech."